sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-cleaning.rst

 Convert Gender to Integer Values
 ------------

-``CaseWhen`` processor sets values for the variables based on conditions, as shown below:
+``CaseWhen`` Processor sets values for the variables based on conditions, as shown below:

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^